 The detector is the most critical block of the charged particle monitoring system.
 Considering the constraints prevalent in cube satellites, we plan to implement a scintillation based detector that consists of the scintillation screens and the photo-sensing device.Such detectors require efficient readout circuits to accurately determine the energy of the incoming charged particle, which shall be implemented using traditional low noise analog pulse processing circuit.
 Considering the power and space constraints in a cubesat, the aim is to develop an innovative system which can achieve high speeds required by the application without compromising the power budget of the satellite.

-Daksha Kasliwal (First Year, Electronics and Telecommunication Engineering)
+Daksha Kasliwal (Third Year, Electronics and Telecommunication Engineering)

 Utsav Singh (Third Year, Electrical Engineering)

 Sheetal Lokhande (Third Year, Electronics and Telecommunication Engineering)